jaimindp/Devcember/README.md

 - Uniswap
   - Deploy an LP pool with Hooks
   - Explore V4
-- AA wallet
+- AA 4337 wallets
-  - SAFE
+  - SAFE wallet SDK
   - Biconomy with Rhinestone
-- Tokenbound account
+- Tokenbound accounts 6551
   - Create a Marketplace
-  - Fractionalize the NFT for this marketplace
+  - Fractionalise the NFT for this marketplace
 - Create a NFT collection
 - Build an interface for Ambient DEX
 - Do some Caddi integrations 👀